xuben9/deep_learning_project/README.md

 ## Development of a tool for sentence-level classification in natural language software requirements specifications

 1. Language used:
-python
+* python
-2. Tools for testing
+2. Tools for testing:
-pytest
+* pytest